rehierl/node-tree-outliner/about-basics.md

 * From that point on, a section is fully defined/qualified by the sectioning node and the section's nodes.

-**TODO** -
-it must be possible produce a table-of-contents on the fly - a TOC is just a hierarchical listing of section properties (e.g. titles)

 ### associated resources

 * synonymous - allocate, lock, create